Now that you have built an account hierarchy in the previous

 Select Security/Currency - Click on the button next to the security/currency line.
 We must change the security from the default (your default currency) to this specific stock.
 This will bring up the Select Security dialog.

-Type - Change the type from current to the exchange where the security/commodity is traded (in this example NASDAQ).
+Type - Select the exchange where the security/commodity is traded (in this example NASDAQ).

 Select the New Security window.button to open the